jordanyeo2001/IDAssignment2/README.md

 <h2>Testing</h2>

+<h3>Contact form</h3>
+Click on the contact button at the naviagation bar.
+When submitting an empty form and an error message will show the required fields that is needed.
+When submitting the form with an invalid email address and a relevant error message appears to tell you that the email format is incorrect.
+When submitting the form with all inputs valid and a message appears which tells you that you have successfully submitted the form.

 <h3>The Website uses a responsive contents/page.</h3>
 When using a mobile device such as IphoneX, the screensize will be resize depending on the device size.